riverbed/Riverbed-Community-Toolkit/Client Accelerator/README.md

-# Client Accelerator Controller
+# Client Accelerator

+Here are some cookbooks for [Client Accelerator](https://www.riverbed.com/products/steelhead/client-accelerator.html)

+## Terraform to deploy in Azure

+The terraform template to automate your [Client Accelerator Controller](Azure/Terraform) deployment in Azure.

+## Interact with the Controller REST API

-Here is a first [Python script example](REST/Client_Accelerator_Controller_restapi.py) showing how to connect to the Client Accelerator Controller API.
+A nice [Python script example](REST/Client_Accelerator_Controller_restapi.py) showing how to connect to the Client Accelerator Controller API.

 For more details please refer to